ikanar/youtube_history_scraper/README.md

 Logs you into google ,navigates to the youtube history page, scrapes youtube history, prints the links into a convenient file.

 Installation guide
-Run the following in the terminal: pip install tk pip install selenium pip install beautifulsoup4
+Run the following in the terminal pip install tk pip install selenium pip install beautifulsoup4